QuinntinChuy/Zattendance/README.md

-# Church of God World Mission Society - Attendance System
+# The World Mission Society Church of God - Attendance System

 A beautiful web-based attendance management system with a woods-themed aesthetic (light brown color scheme).